OSTRICH2: Solver for Complex String Constraints

 To this end, rather than being exhaustive, we aim for accessibility by taking the reader through illustrative examples (among others).
-In addition to unravelling the design of OSTRICH2, we also report our latest experimentation of the solver on SMT-COMP'24 and SMT-COMP'25 benchmarks, showing its competitiveness, most notably on unsatisfiable instances.
+In addition to unravelling the design of OSTRICH2, we also report our latest experimentation with the solver on SMT-LIB'25 benchmarks, showing its competitiveness, most notably on unsatisfiable instances.